The Boundary of Amoebas: Impact on Amoeba Bases

 \section{Impact on Amoeba Bases}

-In contrast to amoebas of Laurent polynomials, which have been extensively studied and are well understood in many aspects, amoebas of ideals, i.e., the $\Log|\cdot|$ image of varieties of ideals, have merely been investigated and are almost completely not understood.
-To the best of our knowledge, the most remarkable result is by Purbhoo, see \cite{Purbhoo}, stating that for every polynomial ideal $I$ holds
+In contrast to amoebas of Laurent polynomials and their hypersurfaces, which have been extensively studied and are well understood in many aspects, amoebas of arbitrary ideals, more precisely, the $\Log|\cdot|$ image of varieties of codimension larger than one, have merely been investigated and are almost completely not understood.
+To the best of our knowledge, the most remarkable result is by Purbhoo, see \cite[Corollary 5.2]{Purbhoo}, stating that for every polynomial ideal $I$ it holds

-A genuine question arising from this result, which was already mentioned by Purbhoo himself, is if the intersection on the right hand side can be restricted to a \textit{finite} subset of the polynomials in the ideal -- an \textit{amoeba basis}.
+A canonical question arising from this result, which was already mentioned by Purbhoo himself, is if the intersection on the right hand side can be restricted to a \textit{finite} subset of the polynomials in the ideal, an \struc{\textit{amoeba basis}}.

-Before we define amoeba bases, we briefly recall the definition of Gr\"{o}bner bases and tropical bases in order to demonstrate the analogy in the definition of amoeba bases in \eqref{Equ:AmoebaBasisDef} afterwards.
-In algebraic geometry and computer algebra Gr\"{o}bner bases play a fundamental role, since they are the generic tool to solve (non-linear) systems of polynomial equations.
-For a finitely generated ideal $I = \langle f_1,\ldots,f_r \rangle \subseteq \C[\mathbf{z}]$ with variety $\cV(I)$ a \textit{Gr\"{o}bner bases} $G \subset I$ (with respect to a given monomial ordering $\prec$) is a finite system of polynomials $g_1,\ldots,g_s$ such that the ideal $\lt_\prec(I)$ of leading terms of polynomials in $I$ is generated by the leading terms of the elements of the Gr\"{o}bner basis, i.e.,
+Before we define amoeba bases, we briefly recall the definition of Gr\"{o}bner bases and tropical bases in order to demonstrate the analogy in the definition of amoeba bases in \ref{Def:AmoebaBasis} afterwards.
+In algebraic geometry and computer algebra Gr\"{o}bner bases play a fundamental role, since they are the standard tool to solve (non-linear) systems of polynomial equations.
+For a finitely generated ideal $I = \langle f_1,\ldots,f_r \rangle \subseteq \C[\mathbf{z}]$ with variety $\cV(I)$ a \struc{\textit{Gr\"{o}bner basis}} $\struc{G} \subset I$ (with respect to a given monomial ordering $\prec$) is a finite system of polynomials $g_1,\ldots,g_s$ such that the ideal $\lt_\prec(I)$ of leading terms of polynomials in $I$ is generated by the leading terms of the elements of the Gr\"{o}bner basis.
+This means

-Gr\"obner bases exist for every finitely generated polynomial ideal and monomial ordering and can be computed efficiently, e.g., via Buchberger's algorithm.
-For an introduction to the topic see e.g., \cite{Cox:Little:OShea}.
+Gr\"obner bases exist for every finitely generated polynomial ideal and monomial ordering and can be computed efficiently, for example via Buchberger's algorithm.
+For an introduction to the topic see \cite{Cox:Little:OShea}.